engberg74/Ars-Magica-Open-License/README.md

 <br/>
 <br/>
 <br/>
-The text of Ars Magica 5th Edition and its sourcebooks (53 books total) has been released under an open license: the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0): https://www.atlas-games.com/arsmagica/openars
+The text of Ars Magica 5th Edition and its sourcebooks (53 books total) has been released under an open license:
+Based on the material for Ars Magica, ©1993–2024, licensed by Trident, Inc. d/b/a Atlas Games®, under Creative Commons Attribution-ShareAlike 4.0 International license 4.0 ("CC-BY-SA 4.0") https://www.atlas-games.com/arsmagica/openars